sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 If you do work from your non-company device you would be acknowledging the risks associated with doing so.
 For example, if anything happens to the device (broken/stolen/etc) it would not be the responsibility of Sourcegraph to replace or fix it.
 If there were to be a breach and company data was compromised then the computer could be taken over by a forensic team and inspected.

-Please reached out to the Tech Ops team in the #it-tech ops channel if you will be using a personal device for any reason.
+Please reached out to the Tech Ops team in the #ask-it-tech ops channel if you will be using a personal device for any reason.

 ## Damaged computers

-If something has happened to your Sourcegraph device please contact #it-tech-ops and we can assist you in fixing your device, getting you a loaner while your device is getting fixed, or helping you send your device to be evaluated and repaired/replaced.
+If something has happened to your Sourcegraph device please contact #ask-it-tech-ops and we can assist you in fixing your device, getting you a loaner while your device is getting fixed, or helping you send your device to be evaluated and repaired/replaced.
 All Sourcegraph computers should be purchased with Apple Care.

 For repairs under warranty in the US, a teammate can either send it to our partner, ComputerCare, to be fixed or else go to their local Apple store.
 For repairs not under warranty please contact #it-tech-ops to have it sent to ComputerCare to be evaluated and repaired/replaced.